bahadirmezgil/node-rest-api-example/README.md

 9)Run all the tests: $npm test

-When the server is running, you can see the API documentation and try it from browser by Swagger UI: http://localhost:3000/api/swagger/api-docs/
+When the server is running, you can see the API documentation and try the API on your browser thanks to Swagger UI: http://localhost:3000/api/swagger/api-docs/